DLXPlugins/wp-plugin-info-card/readme.txt

 = Does this work with Easy Digital Downloads? =

 Yes.
-WP Plugin Info Card supports Easy Digital Downloads so you can showcase your plugins alongside WordPress.org plugins.
+WP Plugin Info Card supports Easy Digital Downloads, so you can showcase your plugins alongside WordPress.org plugins.

 For <a href="https://docs.dlxplugins.com/wp-plugin-info-card/overview/easy-digital-downloads-integration">WP Plugin Info Card to work properly with EDD</a>< the following add-ons are recommended: